-- Consequences for uniform infractions students will not be admitted to a class and must report to the Vice-Principal's office.
-Under rare circumstances, they will be given a note admitting them to class. - If a student is missing a uniform part the following options are available: - Call home to have the missing uniform part delivered, or - Student is sent home to replace the missing uniform part, or - Select an item from the used uniform supply - Out of uniform pieces will be held in the office until the end of the day - All uniform infractions will be reported to the office and a loss of next dress down day privilege will result. - Persistent uniform infractions will result in referral to the Vice-Principal for home contact and disciplinary action including loss of dress down day privilege and/or spirit wear. - Uniforms should be clean and in good condition and be worn in a dress up fashion.
-Kilts must be of modest length - 4 inches from the middle of the knee and pants must be worn on the waist. - Kilt Infractions - First time Warning and letter sent to parents Second time - Loss of kilt and jumper privileges for the remainder of the semester.
+- Students will not be admitted to a class out of uniform. - If a student is missing a uniform part the following steps will be taken: - Student will be asked to self-correct the issue - IF the student cannot self-correct, the student will be sent to the office to discuss next steps with an administrator. - Next steps may include: - Call home to have the missing uniform part delivered, - Student is sent home to replace the missing uniform part, or - A loaned item may be provided to the student by the school (if available).
+This item should be laundered and returned to the school ASAP. - Confiscated non-uniform pieces will be held in the office until the end of the day. - Persistent uniform infractions will result in home contact and disciplinary action which may include loss of dress down day privilege and/or spirit wear. - Uniforms should be clean and in good condition and be worn in a dress up fashion.
+Kilts must be of modest length 4 inches from the middle of the knee.
+Failure to respect this may result in loss of kilt privileges until it has been altered.